 But will expanding the trash-for-subway fare scheme work?
 Will the new machines put bottle scavengers out of business?

 That still remains to be seen.
-Plastic recycling in China is a rather complex activity that has traditionally revolved around eagle-eyed bottle collectors (there are estimated to be between 500,000 and 2 million in the country) who roam the streets plucking empties from the trash.
+Plastic recycling in China is rather complex and has traditionally revolved around eagle-eyed bottle collectors (there are estimated to be between 500,000 and 2 million in the country) who roam the streets plucking empties from the trash.
 Adam Minter, a Shanghai-based blogger and author of “Junkyard Planet,” relayed to The Guardian that scavenging for recyclables and selling them to firms such as Incom could very well be the China’s second most popular profession behind farming.

 Minter believes that in order for the scheme to work, the new plastic bottle-to-subway fare machines will have to pay out a competitive rate for the commodity.
 "In the west, recycling is seen as a green activity.
 In developing Asia, it is an economic activity.
 One thing is guaranteed.
 If donors are not paid market price, it is not going to work."